 Early History of the Fanwith family

 This web page shows only a small excerpt of our Fanwith research.
-Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Fanwith History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Fanwith History in all our PDF Extended History products and printed products wherever possible.

 Fanwith Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Fanwith has been recorded under many different variations, including Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.